Gilles Deleuze: Career

 Deleuze passed the agrégation in philosophy in 1948, and taught at various lycées (Amiens, Orléans, Louis le Grand) until 1957, when he took up a position at the University of Paris.
 In 1953, he published his first monograph, Empiricism and Subjectivity, on David Hume.
 This monograph was based on his 1947 DES (diplôme d'études supérieures) thesis, roughly equivalent to an M.A. thesis, which was conducted under the direction of Jean Hyppolite and Georges Canguilhem.
-From 1960 to 1964, he held a position at the Centre National de Recherche Scientifique.
+From 1960 to 1964, he held a research fellow position at the Centre National de Recherche Scientifique.
 During this time he published the seminal Nietzsche and Philosophy (1962) and befriended Michel Foucault.
 From 1964 to 1969, he was a professor at the University of Lyon.
 In 1968, Deleuze defended his two DrE dissertations amid the ongoing May 68 demonstrations; he later published his two dissertations under the titles Difference and Repetition (supervised by Gandillac) and Expressionism in Philosophy: Spinoza (supervised by Alquié).

-In 1969, he was appointed to the University of Paris VIII at Vincennes/St. Denis, an experimental school organized to implement educational reform.
+In 1969, he was appointed to the University of Paris VIII, an experimental school organized to implement educational reform.
 This new university drew a number of well-known academics, including Foucault (who suggested Deleuze's hiring) and the psychoanalyst Félix Guattari.
 Deleuze taught at Paris VIII until his retirement in 1987.

 Personal life

 Deleuze's outlook on life was sympathetic to transcendental ideas, "nature as god" ethics, and the monist experience.
 Some of the important ideas he advocated for and found inspiration in include his personally coined expression pluralism = monism, as well as the concepts of Being and Univocity.
-His thoughts were shaped by Spinoza's leanings and inclinations; for Deleuze, Spinoza was the "prince" or even the “Christ” of philosophers.

 He married Denise Paul "Fanny" Grandjouan in 1956 and they had two children.

 According to James Miller, Deleuze portrayed little visible interest in actually doing many of the risky things he so vividly conjured up in his lectures and writing.
 Married, with two children, he outwardly lived the life of a conventional French professor.
 He kept his fingernails untrimmed because, as he once explained, he lacked "normal protective fingerprints", and therefore could not "touch an object, particularly a piece of cloth, with the pads of my fingers without sharp pain".

 When once asked to talk about his life, he replied: "Academics' lives are seldom interesting."
 Deleuze concludes his reply to this critic thus: